gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She nodded at the black pillar.
 "Did we scare you off recharging?"

+"This was not 'scared',"
+the bot replied primly.
-"This was merely being cautious," the bot replied primly.
+"This was merely being cautious.
-"This needs to be fully charged to help its *click*."
+This needs to be fully charged to help its *click*."

 The bot's lenses rotated.
 "To help its *click*."